How to Become a Mental Health Technician in 2026

 • Duration: 6 months to 2 years

-Many programs are available online or through community colleges.
+Many programs are available online or through community colleges, though clinical hours are completed in person.

 Pros and Cons